GENA3D: Generative Amodal 3D Modeling by Bridging 2D Priors and 3D Coherence: Method

 \subsection{Stereo-Conditioned Cross Attention Module}

-While the \textbf{View-Wise Cross Attention} enhances multi-view feature fusion, it lacks explicit spatial correspondence between views.
-To address this, we incorporate geometric cues from a strong multi-view stereo model~\cite{wang2025pi}, which provides \junwei{the observed} partial 3D geometry as spatial guidance in our \textbf{Stereo-Conditioned Cross Attention} module.
+While prior generative models may incorporate geometric signals (e.g., depth maps or point clouds) as additional tokens, they typically treat geometry as passive conditioning features.
+This often results in weak structural enforcement, particularly when the geometry is partial, noisy, or unposed.
+To address this, we introduce Stereo-Conditioned Cross Attention, a geometry-aware attention mechanism that actively modulates the attention distribution using encoded stereo structure.
+Instead of merely concatenating geometric tokens, Stereo-Conditioned Cross Attention injects geometric priors directly into the attention logits via a geometry-guided gating function.

-Given sparse observations $S=\{s^1, s^2, ..., s^K\}$, we obtain the stereo point cloud $\mathbf{P}=\{p^1, p^2, ..., p^K\}=\texttt{MVS}(S)$, where each $p^n$ corresponds to a point cloud reconstructed from view $s^n$ \junwei{with pixel-level projection}.
+Given sparse observations $S=\{s^1, s^2, ..., s^K\}$, we obtain the stereo point cloud $\mathbf{P}=\{p^1, p^2, ..., p^K\}=\texttt{MVS}(S)$, where each $p^n$ corresponds to a point cloud reconstructed from view $s^n$, \junwei{by lifting each pixel to the 3D space using the depth value}.
 We extract the partial point cloud of the target object by selecting points projected within the visibility masks:

-The resulting $\mathbf{P}_O$ is voxelized into active voxels $\mathbf{V}_O$ with grid size $\varphi$, then encoded by the Sparse Structure VAE, and finally transformed into geometric feature tokens \junwei{using the same patchify and linear layer for transforming input noise}:
+The resulting $\mathbf{P}_O$ is voxelized into active voxels $\mathbf{V}_O$ with grid size $\varphi$, then encoded by the Sparse Structure VAE, and finally transformed into geometric feature tokens \junwei{using the same patchify and linear layer for input transformation}:

 We further introduce a \textbf{Geometry-Guided Gating MLP} that modulates attention using the encoded geometry: